junleyan/junleyan.github.io/essays/uiframework.md

 ## The Downsides of UI Frameworks

 Using UI frameworks isn't without its downsides.
-For one, there's a learning curve—like I said earlier, it's almost like learning a new language.
+For one, there's a learning curve, like I said earlier, it's almost like learning a new language.
 Plus, they can add a lot of bloat to your project.
 When I just needed a simple page, including an entire framework like Bootstrap felt like overkill.
 It was like using a bulldozer to plant a flower.
 For small projects, writing raw HTML and CSS was still often the best route.

 There's also the danger of ending up with websites that all look alike.
 Since frameworks are so widely used, it's easy to fall into the trap of just using the default styles, which can lead to a "Bootstrap look" that's generic and uninspired.
 I had to learn how to customize the framework's components to give my projects a unique feel to make them mine.